l0rdFalco/css_prac/prac4_notes.md

 _:link and :visited_ are specific to anchor tags _:hover and :active_ aren't specific to anchor tags

 ### conditional pseudo-classes

 this are used in styling based in an element's position in relation to other elements e.g :first-child, nth-child(n) etc

 ### combinator selectors

 these combine 2 or more selectors to target elements baed on thier positions relative to each other.
 The 4 subtypes include

 1. descendant/child selector e.g. parent child
 2. direct descendant/child selector e.g parent > child
 3. adjascent sibling selector e.g parent + child
 4. general sibling selector e.g. parent ~ child

 ### descendant/child selector

 this targets all children elements of a parent.
 This means all children and grandchildren.
 The parent and child can be any of the CSS selectors known

 ### direct descendant selector

 this targets direct children elements of the parent.
 Ignores grandchildren.

 ### adjacent sibling selector

 this targets an element directly after another element both nested within the same parent e.g h1 + p

 the first selector, h1 in this case, is called the _preceding sibling_ the second selector, p in this case, is called the _adjasent siblinng_

 ### general sibling selector

 this targets multiple elements directly after another element both nested within the same parent e.g. h1 ~ p the first selector, h1 in this case, is called the _preceding sibling_ the second selector, p in this case, is called the _subsequent siblinngs_

+### SPECIFICITY

+the cascade is where styles declared later will take priority when selectors are the same

+when styles are applied to the same element using a a different type of selector, the final outcome is determined by specificity

+specificity determines the priority of a css rule when multiple rules apply to the same element

+specificity calculators are at times used to find out which styles are applied

+It is common to use the type selector for global styles and the class selector to override the aforementioned for more specific styling

+### INHERITANCE

+properties set on parent elements are passed to their children by default

+specific selectors will override inherited styles.
+This is because inherited styles have a very low specificity

+start from 3:37:00